ruby-bench/ruby-bench-web/README.md

 Our current bare metal server is sponsored by the team over at [RubyTune.com](https://rubytune.com/).

-All benchmarks are run on a Softlayer bare metal server in order to achieve consistent and repeatable results.
+All benchmarks are run on a bare metal server in order to achieve consistent and repeatable results.
 We **will not** publish CPU results gathered on virtual hosts where we can not control our CPU allocation.
 The only results published are run on production level bare metal servers.